johnsonLA13/desk/2020_Election.md

 - Yes
     - On the basis that `same job` == `comparable work`.
 A woman should no doubt be compensated the SAME as a man conducting EQUAL work in a position with EQUAL responsibility.
 There is no reason a woman should be discriminated against in the workplace.
 Furthermore, read up on `Kennedy's Equal Pay act of 1963` if you want history regarding this matter.

+### Immigration Issues

+**Q:** Should the U.S. build a wall along the southern border?
+- No, but increase our military presence along the southern border
+    - This will cost less and is more adjustable over time.
+We are not in wartime, it will give the military something to do.
+You can always adjust up and down the amount of presence there.

+**Q:** Should illegal immigrants have access to government-subsidized healthcare?
+- No, but they should be allowed to purchase private healthcare
+    - This gives them the opportunity to pay for healthcare if they want it.
+The govn't should not being paying for illegals to get health care.
+At the very least, the immigrants needs to pay for their care.
+Deportation and things of that nature should be determined on a case by case basis.
+Every situation is different.

+**Q:** Should illegal immigrants be offered in-state tuition rates at public colleges within their residing state?
+- No, they should pay the same rate as out-of-state students

+**Q:** Should children of illegal immigrants be granted legal citizenship?
+- Yes, if they were born here
+    - children do not have the power to decide where they are born.
+They should not be shunned because of the decisions that their illegal immigrant parents made.

+**Q:** Should local law enforcement be allowed to detain illegal immigrants for minor crimes and transfer them to federal immigration authorities?
+- Yes
+    - This simply means turning them over to the authorities that focus on making immigration decisions daily.
+Let the experts on the laws make the appropriate decisions.

+### Foreign Policy Issues

+**Q:** Should the government increase or decrease military spending?
+- Neither, I am satisfied with the current amount of spending
+    - Funding the military during peacetime deters enemies.
+It is essential that this funding is activiely managed and fluctuates according to demand.

+**Q:** Should foreign terrorism suspects be given constitutional rights?
+- No, they are not U.S. citizens and do not have constitutional rights
+    - Simple

+**Q:** Should the U.S. remain in the United Nations?
+- Yes, but scale back our current involvement
+    - I think it woud look bad for our country to back out.
+It is important that we maintain relations with foreign countries and also look out for our best interest.
+We need to monitor the necessity of our involvememnt in the UN.

+### Electoral Issues

+**Q:** Should the electoral college be abolished?
+- No, but reform so that votes are distributed proportionally instead of the current winner take all system
+    - currently a candidate can win the popular vote in a state by 1 vote and get ALL of the states electoral votes.
+I believe distributing the electoral votes as a portion of the popular vote would be a more representative way of running our elections.
+It would make everyones vote worth the same. [video on electoral college](https://www.youtube.com/watch?reload=9&v=ajavsMbCapY)

+**Q:** Should foreigners, currently residing in the United States, have the right to vote?
+- No, only legal citizens should be allowed to vote
+    - If you want to have a say in how the country is run, I think you should be a legal citizen of that country.

+**Q:** Should a photo ID be required to vote?
+- Yes.
+    - Period, no question.

+### National Security Issues

+**Q:** Should the President be able to authorize military force against Al-Qaeda without Congressional approval?
+- Yes
+    - The commander in chief is entrusted to make decisions with the military that protect the coutries well being at all costs.

 **Q:**